karina-bernal/updatedAAA/README.md

 ## Enhanced visualization

-We leverage the SWARM software for results' visualization.
-SWARM is a free software available at the USGS's [Volcano Hazard Program](https://volcanoes.usgs.gov/software/swarm/index.shtml)) for the visualization and analysis of continuous seismic data.
+We leverage the [SWARM](https://volcanoes.usgs.gov/software/swarm/index.shtml) software for visualizing results.
+SWARM is a free software developped by the USGS, used for displaying and analyzing seismic waveforms and it provides an interactive platform to explore and analyze UAAA results.